Skip to main content

 Take Easier Classes

-However, it’s important to strike a balance and not just aim for an easy A. Evaluate your strengths and weaknesses and consider seeking additional help from teachers, peers, and online resources to improve your performance.
+However, it’s essential to strike a balance and not just aim for an easy A. Evaluate your strengths and weaknesses and consider seeking additional help from teachers, peers, and online resources to improve your performance.

 Utilize Weighted Courses